More Than Postpartum Depression: a Breakdown of All Perinatal Mood & Anxiety Disorders

 Dad kissing son on cheek | postpartum support in St. Louis, MO | postpartum depression | online counseling | in-person counseling | postpartum counseling | therapist for postpartum depression near me | 63043 | 63011 | 63102

 So, if you’re an STL dad or father in Chicago or St. Louis, MO who is experiencing some challenges around a new baby–whether it’s your first or otherwise–know you are not alone AND that this is absolutely something a postpartum depression therapist can help with.
 Your life is greatly impacted, too, by the birth of a baby!
 If you’re the primary financial provider, that’s weighing on you.
 If you’re the at-home caregiver, your work has just increased.
 You might wonder how you can keep tending to your marriage AND love another kid.
-How are you going to coach soccer for your 6 year-old and be present for changing diapers?
+How are you going to coach soccer for your 6-year-old and be present for changing diapers?
 Are you enough?
 Can you continue to be enough?

 The answer, of course, is yes!
 But it’s okay if you’re hearing those questions bounce around in your head and it’s okay if you want someone to help you figure out how to answer them.